 Lesson Two: The Story

-Everything starts with the story.
-What story are you trying to tell?
-Is it based on a true story, a book, or some other published work (an adapted screenplay), or an original idea that you came up with (an original screenplay)?
-You will learn what it really means to write what you know and that every script has a beginning, middle and end.
+So, what’s the story are you’re burning to tell?
+Is it based on a true story, a book, or some other published work (an adapted screenplay), or is the idea entirely your own, hatched from your own imagination (an original screenplay)?